-STATE OF GEORGIA.
-DEPARTMENT OF AGRICULTURE, ATLANTA, April 17, 1877.
+ATLOTA, April 17, 1877.
 To the Farmers of Georgia :

-In view of the threatened war in the East -which seems now to be unavoidable-it becomes us as prudent men to avert as far as possible, its disastrous effects upon our inlustries by a wise forecast in our farm econ-

-The indications now are that there will powers of Europe, the necessary consequence of which will be a rapid advance in the price of all food supplies.
+In view of the threatened war in the East -which seems now to be unavoidable-it omes us as prudentmen to avert/as far as possible, its disastrous effects upon our industrics by a wise forecast in our firm economy.
+The indications now are that there will be a protracted war, involving the leading powers of Europe, the necessary consequence of which will be a rapid advance in the price of all food supplies.

-Even the "rumor of war" has already caused an appreciable advance in meats and breadstuffs, and a decline in our great staple cotton.
-Unusually large this protect by the defender of my own personal de-provisions to the various European ports are basement than an example of human dealready reported, and must continue so long as the war lasts.
+Even the "rumor of war" has already caused an appreciable advance in meats and breadstuffs, and a decline in our great staple -cotton.
+Unusually large shipmonts af provisions to the various European ports are, already reported, and must continue so long as the war lasts.